hellotdpaas/aws-saa-c03/readme.md

   - C. Enable application-based stickiness in the EC2 Target group to ensure all requests from the same client are routed to the same target.
   - D. Migrate the shopping cart data to a DynamoDB table and reference the table instead of the local application cache.

-  D - option A means not scale at all but cost lot more money. option B and C does not account for scaling in activities. only option D convert the app from statefull to stateless
+  D - option A means not scale at all but cost lot more money. option B and C does not account for scaling in activities. only option D convert the app from stateful to stateless

 - A web application is being architected for deployment into AWS.
 There is a requirement to implement throttling of web requests when the back end latency increases beyond a specific threshold, in order to ensure an optimal user experience.
   Which of the below recommendations can meet this requirement?